Dave Gettleman: Return to the Giants (2018–2021)

-On December 28, 2017, Gettleman was named as the new general manager of the New York Giants, returning to the team after six years.
+On December 28, 2017, Gettleman was named as the new general manager of the New York Giants, returning to the team after five years.

 Gettleman's second tenure began by hiring a new head coach in Pat Shurmur, and with drafting running back Saquon Barkley second overall in the 2018 NFL draft, ahead of notable quarterbacks Sam Darnold (third), Josh Allen (seventh), Josh Rosen (tenth), and Lamar Jackson (32nd).
 In his first season, the team finished 5–11, last place in the NFC East.

 The following year, Gettleman traded wide receiver Odell Beckham Jr. to the Cleveland Browns, which caused controversy among fans and the media.
 Gettleman also drafted Duke quarterback Daniel Jones with the sixth overall pick.
 With Jones at the helm starting in game three, the team finished 4–12.
 Shurmur was fired after the season in favor of Joe Judge.

 The 2020 season was a small improvement for the team, as they finished 6–10, but missed the playoffs for the fourth consecutive year in Week 17.

 In 2021, the Giants started the season 1–5, finishing the season with a 4–13 record, suffering their fifth consecutive losing season and missing the playoffs again.

 Gettleman retired following the 2021 season finishing his tenure with the Giants with a record in four seasons.
 At no point during Gettleman's tenure did the Giants have a winning record, and they reached .500 only once, during week 4 of the 2019 season.

 During Gettleman's tenure, Gettleman had been repeatedly criticized by fans and former Giants players which includes Landon Collins, Odell Beckham Jr., Scott Simonson, and Shane Smith on how the Giants have fallen during his tenure.

 Gettleman received criticism for his perceived poor draft record, including passing on several quarterbacks in the 2018 draft, trading up for Deandre Baker in the 2019 draft only to be cut the next season following his May 2020 arrest, and trading down in the 2021 draft, passing up future Pro Bowlers Micah Parsons and Rashawn Slater for wide receiver Kadarius Toney, who was traded to the Kansas City Chiefs the following season.

 Gettleman was also criticized for failing to fix the offensive line, and lackluster free agent signings and trades, which includes Golden Tate, who was promptly suspended, and signing Kenny Golladay to a $72-million dollar contract over four years, who struggled and was cut after his second year with the team.